ossp/Git-Branchy-Story-Exercise-01/Toxic Sushi/Shirley.md

 Part three

-Shirley is still in her armored carrier, zooming off to battle.
+Shirley is collapsed on the controls of the turret of her tank.
+She is passed out from shock.